| Course information | |

 Course description

-This module explores approaches and strategies for addressing urban housing and land challenges by examining and critically questioning how different governance approaches and interventions shape and transform housing eco - systems and land governance under neoliberal urban development.
-The course focuses on how these policies influence the provision of adequate housing, access to land, equity, and socio - spatial justice.
+The course focuses on how these policies influence the provision of adequate housing, access to land, equity, socio-spatial and environmental justice.
 It emphasises the interconnected nature of housing and land policies, recognising that land security and tenure arrangements form the foundation for sustainable, inclusive, and adequate housing development.
+Students will explore a broad spectrum of housing and land policy frameworks and practices worldwide, ranging from top-down, state-led interventions to bottom-up, community-driven approaches.
+They will examine conventional to innovative solutions that lead to sustainable cities and communities.

 Learning objectives